stevencombs/ppp.github.io/_drafts/2019-12-29-google-sites-to-github-pages.md

 It was a great chance to clean up some errors and correct consistency.
 Be sure and go back and look at previous episode pages for new content.

+Added an RSS feed to the Jekyll site.
+Thanks to Joel Glovier for [these simple instructions](https://joelglovier.com/writing/rss-for-jekyll).

 ## Feeback

 Use the following methods to share feedack on this post: